Qu'est-ce que l'ashwagandha ? Bienfaits pour la santé, utilisations et effets secondaires

 2. Improves sleep

-Further research suggests that it can help with insomnia by calming the nervous system and promoting relaxation2.
+Further research suggests that it can help with insomnie by calming the nervous system and promoting relaxation2.
 Ashwagandha may not only help people fall asleep faster but also improve the overall quality of sleep.

 3. Supports physical performance and muscle recovery